History KS3: Empire

 - At least one study of a significant society or issue in world history and its interconnections with other world developments

-The video can be used for whole class direct instruction or with smaller groups and individuals.
+This short film can be used for whole class direct instruction or with smaller groups and individuals.

 Points for discussion